jesse-spevack/jesse-spevack.github.io/_posts/2021-04-22-stop-being-so-negative.md

 ---
 layout: post
 title: Stop Being So Negative
-subtitle: Ruby is Too Expressive to Warrant the use of Negatives
+subtitle: Ruby is too Expressive to Warrant the use of Negatives
 readtime: true
 cover-img: '/assets/img/ruby_logo.png'
 categories: []